Aaron Henry (politician)

 Aaron Henry (July 2, 1922 – May 19, 1997) was an American civil rights leader, politician, and head of the Mississippi branch of the NAACP.
-He was one of the founders of the Mississippi Freedom Democratic Party which tried to seat their delegation at the 1964 Democratic National Convention.
+He was one of the founders of the Mississippi Freedom Democratic Party, which tried to seat their delegation at the 1964 Democratic National Convention.

 Early life

 Aaron Henry was born in Dublin, Mississippi to parents Ed and Mattie Henry, who worked as sharecroppers.
 While growing up, he worked on the Flowers brothers' plantation, which was twenty miles east of Clarksdale in Coahoma County.
 Henry detested everything about growing cotton because of the hardships that it brought upon the African Americans working on the plantation.
-Henry's parents believed education to be essential for the future of Henry and his family; therefore, he was able to attend the all-black Coahoma County Agricultural High School.
+Henry's parents believed education to be essential for the future of Henry and his family; they enabled him to attend the all-black Coahoma County Agricultural High School.
 After graduating from high school, Henry worked as a night clerk at a motel to earn money for college, but ended up enlisting in the Army.
-Three years in the army taught him that racial discrimination and segregation were common, many instances of which he described to Robert Penn Warren for the book Who Speaks for the Negro?.
-At the same time, it confirmed his feelings that the segregation was worse in his home state.
+Three years in the army taught him that racial discrimination and segregation were common, many instances of which he described to Robert Penn Warren; these were used in his book Who Speaks for the Negro?.
+At the same time, his Army years confirmed Henry's feelings that segregation was worse in his home state.
 He decided that he would work for equality and justice for black Americans as soon as he returned home after the war.
-When he returned to Clarksdale in 1946, a Progressive Voters' League had been formed to work for the implementation of the 1944 Supreme Court decision abolishing white primaries.
+When he returned to Clarksdale in 1946, a Progressive Voters' League had been formed to work to implement the 1944 Supreme Court decision abolishing white primaries.